tridentstream/docs/basic-setup/setup-deluge-streaming-and-create-plugin.rst

 Step 3 - Configuring Deluge Streaming
 ------------------------------------------------

-To use Deluge Streaming with Tridentstream the remote access needs to be enabled.
+To use Deluge Streaming with Tridentstream the "Allow remote control" needs to be enabled.

 .. _deluge_streaming_config:
 .. figure:: images/deluge-streaming-settings.png